forwardemail/forwardemail.net/app/views/guides/printer-camera-fax-scanner-email-smtp-setup-guide-tls-compatibility/index.md

 TLS-related issues often occur when devices attempt to use unsupported encryption protocols or when there's a mismatch between port configuration and encryption settings.

-For modern devices experiencing TLS errors, verify that you're using the correct port and encryption combination: port 465 with SSL/TLS or port 587 with STARTTLS.
+For modern devices experiencing TLS errors, verify that you're using the correct port and encryption combination: port 465 with SSL/TLS (recommended) or port 587 with STARTTLS.
 These settings must match exactly for successful connections.

 Legacy devices displaying certificate validation errors should use Forward Email's compatibility ports (2455 or 2555) rather than standard SMTP ports.
 These ports maintain TLS 1.0 compatibility while providing appropriate security for older devices.